News 2025

 - Wednesday, March 5 – 9:25 to 9:45 AM – Oral Presentation: Understanding the Key Controls on CO2 Sequestration in the Wilcox Group, Onshore Texas, USA: Modelling a Deep USDW and Overpressure Constraints by Carlos Uroza, Shuvajit Bhattacharya, and Sue Hovorka in Rm 310

-Seyyed Hosseini will co-chair sessions on:
+Seyyed Hosseini co-chaired sessions on:

 - March 3, Theme 2: Geochemical Models & Simulations (10:55–12:00 pm, Rm 330)